jsensenig/SBNDCOHNCSingleGamma/README.md

               output file.
 In each event, makes a single numu::RecoEvent object, as documented in the Data/ directory.

-PostProcess: Runs selections and produces histograms/plots for the
+`PostProcess`: Runs selections and produces histograms/plots for the
              analysis.
 Tuns as a sbn-postprocess module.
 Takes as input normal ROOT files (coming from the PreSelection) and produces a normal ROOT file with plots (no TTree).

-Histograms: Classes encapsulating ROOT histograms generated in both the
+`Histograms`: Classes encapsulating ROOT histograms generated in both the
             pre-selectionstage and in the post-processing stage.

-CosmicIDAlgs: Algorithms for identification of cosmic muons.
+`CosmicIDAlgs`: Algorithms for identification of cosmic muons.
 Originally
               implemented by Tom Brooks for SBND.
 Ported by me into sbncode.

-Data: Contains all the data produced by the PreSelection module.
+`Data`: Contains all the data produced by the PreSelection module.
 The
       entrypoint is the RecoEvent class.
 All units of the data are GeV/cm/us.
 Any deviation from this is a bug.

-DataProductViewers: Small modules for printing information associated
+`DataProductViewers`: Small modules for printing information associated
                     with LArSoft data products.
 Each is run as an individual sbn module.

-LArReco: Modules copied from larreco for use by the PreSelection.
+`LArReco`: Modules copied from larreco for use by the PreSelection.

-OpHitFinder: A copy of the SBND optical hit finder for use by the
+`OpHitFinder`: A copy of the SBND optical hit finder for use by the
              Preselection.

-RecoUtils: A copy of the sbndcode RecoUtils directory ported to sbncode
+`RecoUtils`: A copy of the sbndcode RecoUtils directory ported to sbncode
            for use by the preselection.

-fcl: Configuration files
+`fcl`: Configuration files

-grid: Scripts for running on the grid
+`grid`: Scripts for running on the grid

-plots: Python scripts for making plots out of the histograms produced by
+`plots`: Python scripts for making plots out of the histograms produced by
        the PostProcess module.

-RUNNING THE CODE:
+### RUNNING THE CODE:

 PreSelection: